Nocheto Help (3.X.X)

 [move] [<x>]

-do move <x> (i.e. d7d5 or e7e8q or e8Q etc.), or go to next move if any
+do move <x> (i.e. d7d5 or e7e8q or e8Q etc.), or go to the next move if any

 moves [<moves> [*]]2.1.0

-add moves at current position
+add moves in the branch at the current position

-for example:
+For example:

 `moves 1.e4 (1.c4 c5) e5 2.
 Nf3 *`

-`*` is not required.
+the `*` mark at the end is not required.

-If the moves are not added as argument,
+If the moves are not added as argument, they are readed from the console

 cut2.4.0

-cut everything before current move
+cut everything before the current move

 delete